MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 Improvements and fixes in the update:

-- Fixed MDM managed profile gets deleted unexpectedly if both the delete and the addition of a VPN profile in the same session.
+- Fixed an issue where a MDM managed profile gets deleted unexpectedly if both the deletion and the addition of a VPN profile were in the same session.

 ## Windows Holographic, version 22H2